vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Tuesday` ⚡⚡⚡
+Have an amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `29th September`
+Did you know Today on `30th September`
 ```
-“John Paul I died one month after becoming pope.”
-(Year: 1978)
+“Botswana gained its independence from Great Britain.”
+(Year: 1966)
 ```